adarmonicteam/adarmonicteam.github.io/index.md

 {% include generalinfo2.html %}

 To better understand what topics were being 'liked', the model for topic prediction was applied.
+The graph below shows the proportions for the most dominant topics over time.
+However, we are most interested in the period between September 2016 to the date of the election, since this is when 'like' counts reach their highest numbers.
 Here it is shown that the majority of 'likes' were attributed to topics related to the election such as Trump-support, Black-support and finally to smashing Trump adversaries (including Clinton and Obama), interestingly the news related tweets did not receive any significant increase in likes.
 Had these 'likes' been caused by bots, it would have been likely to see an increase in 'likes' that are not catered to a specific topic but rather distributed among all Troll tweets.
 Since practically no 'likes' were given to News-Feed topics, it may be less likely that the 'likes' are fake, and are rather related to real Americans who turn their interest towards politically-related topics.

 {% include generalinfolikes2.html %}